 My opinions are based on custom and practice in the industry that come to bear on this subject.
 At the same time, insurance is perhaps one of the most highly regulated areas of commerce in the U.S. and as such, it is not possible to evaluate issues without reference to rules and regulations that apply to the insurer and related policies and the agents that sell them.

 Because the insurance business is conducted across state lines and more specifically, nationally, the Insurance Codes and Department of Insurance rules and regulations (by whatever name) are substantially similar state over state.
 This is so because much of insurance regulation, though conducted primarily at the state level, is a result of adoption of national model statutes and administrative regulations as promulgated by the nation’s Insurance Commissioners through the National Association of Insurance Commissioners so as to assure uniformity state over state.
 By way of example, the unfair claims practices act of every state (however characterized and titled) is substantially similar to that throughout the U.S. because it is based on the NAIC Model Act, the statutory equivalent of which I enforced in Iowa.
 My point is that my regulatory experience is substantially similar to parallel experience and positions in the balance of the states for that matter.
-This experience is bolstered by my 42 years of direct insurance experience, including that of being a CEO of a major property casualty entity doing business in the balance of the states and my seven years of experience as an elected Member of the Florida House of Representatives where I currently serve as Vice Chairman of the Insurance Committee, with statutory oversight over marine insurance.
+This experience is bolstered by my 42 years of direct insurance experience, including that of being a CEO of a major property casualty entity doing business in the balance of the states and my seven years of experience as an elected Member of the Florida House of Representatives where I formerly served as Vice Chairman of the Insurance Committee, with statutory oversight over marine insurance.

 My background at both the U.S. Congress and with the Florida House of Representatives could be construed as regulatory in nature but I include it here under my non-regulatory experience because it seems to be a better fit.
 In addition to these legislative positions, I have also served as Deputy Mayor and Member of the City Council of the City of Boca Raton, Florida, where I headed up the Council’s insurance oversight function.